nightscout/trio-docs/docs/EN/operate/customize.md

 ## Omnipod: Add Extra Insulin on Insertion

 The default value is 0.0 U of extra insulin.
 If you use this customization, start with a small number and work your way up.
-If you are coming from manual podding and routinely gave yourself an extra bolus with your PDM at pod change time, you may not need nearly as much with Open-iAPS - be conservative.
+If you come from manual podding and routinely gave yourself an extra bolus with your PDM at pod change time, you may not need nearly as much with Open-iAPS - be conservative.

+> [!NOTE]
-Note that Open-iAPS does not include the amount of insulin in the prime or insertion steps in your IOB.
+> Open-iAPS does not include the amount of insulin in the prime or insertion steps in your IOB.
 The pod reports every pulse that it delivers to Open-iAPS.
 If you look in the Pod Settings insulin delivered row, that is the total delivered by the pod minus the (prime plus insertion) amounts.
 The only way to know that you successfully made this change is to count the clicks.
 Normal insertion is 0.5 U (0.5 U / 0.05 U per click = 10 clicks).
 So if you add 0.25 U to the "extra" value, you should get 0.25 / 0.05 = 5 extra clicks.
-In other words, 15 total clicks after you press insert.
+In other words, there are 15 total clicks after you press insert.

-This code change is found in one location for Eros Pods an another for DASH Pods.
-I tend to change both files just in case, but if you're only using one kind of pod, that is not really necessary.
+This code change is found in different locations for Eros Pods and Dash Pods.
+Some change both files just in case, but that is unnecessary if you're only using one pod.

 For DASH, edit line 82 of the file `Dependencies/OmniBLE/OmniBLE/OmnipodCommon/Pod.swift`